taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Eireena: **"Apparently, stationing troops at the Green Havens wasn't Lieutenant Colonel Garcia's original mission..."**

-Serena: **"Last night, I overheard some Peacekeepers talking -- the Orbiters are all going nuts right now over some satellite footage that shows what looks like nearly naked humans *re-growing the Amazon rainforest*.
-If an entire nuclear submarine wasn't on its way to exploit the shit out of these people, I'd call those images a hilarious joke. *No one* can live in the Red Zone without *intense* protective gear, there's too much heat and poison in the air..."**
+Serena: **"The Orbiters are all going nuts right now over some satellite footage...they think they've found humans *re-growing the Amazon rainforest*.
+If an entire nuclear submarine wasn't on its way over there, I'd say it's a joke...*no one* can live in the Red Zone..."**

 Serena rolls her eyes with huge disappointment and disbelief.

-Serena: **"Also, I can't believe how privileged and entitled some of these Peacekeepers must be -- they were talking about *'magical tree people'*, and going on about how to *'civilize'* an *'un-contacted tribe'*.
+Serena: **"Also, I can't believe some of these Peacekeepers -- they were talking about *'magical tree people'*, and going on about how to *'civilize'* an *'un-contacted tribe'*.
 Idiots.
-If these people managed to make it back to the surface and adapt to the Red Zone, they are much more likely to be *highly advanced*, maybe even more than the Orbiters."**
+If these people made it back to the surface, in the *Red Zone*, they are much more likely to be *highly advanced*."**

 ### Page 5

-Eireena: **"This morning, we convened an emergency High Council, linking together every Biononymous Green Haven in the Northern Hemisphere.
-There are...*conflicting*...opinions, as to whether we should try to make contact with these people before the World Government does.
-In the end, we decided to leave the choice up to *you*."**
+Eireena: **"This morning, we convened an emergency High Council of all the North America and Europe Havens, to discuss whether we should try to make contact before the Peacekeepers do.
+There are...*conflicting*...opinions...in the end, we decided to leave the choice up to *you*."**

 Asoka and Iri realise that everyone is looking at them.
 They exchange a glance.